-MD, PhD, Yale University.
+MD, PhD, Yale University (recipient Porter Prize for outstanding dissertation across all of the disciplines).
 Medicine and Psychiatry Residency, Rockefeller Fellowship, Princeton University.
 Robert Wood Johnson Clinical Scholar.
-Currently, Professor of Bioethics and Medical Humanities, Lead for Group on Ethics in Innovative Technologies, UC Berkeley.
-Author of "From Detached Concern to Empathy: Humanizing Medical Practice".
-Findings ushered in a wave of research on empathy, shifting medical practice and education.
-Author of articles on autonomy, empathic imagination, decision-making capacity, social justice and conflict reconciliation.
-Current book projects include "Remaking the Self in the Wake of Illness" and "Engineering Empathy" which investigates the role of technologies that shift human emotions and relationships.
-Specific topics include virtual reality to create empathy and uses of AI in psychotherapy, medical decision-making and caregiving.
+Currently Professor of Bioethics and Medical Humanities, Lead for Group on Ethics in Innovative Technologies, UC Berkeley.
+Author of "From Detached Concern to Empathy: Humanizing Medical Practice" which ushered in a wave of research on empathy, shifting medical practice and education.
+Author of articles on gene editing, artificial intelligence (AI) and ethics, autonomy, empathic imagination, decision-making capacity, social justice and conflict reconciliation.
+Current book projects include "Remaking the Self in the Wake of Illness" and "Engineering Empathy" which investigates the impact of AI on human emotions and relationships.
+Related topics include virtual reality to create empathy and uses of AI in psychotherapy, medical decision-making and care-giving.
 Bioethics project on gene editing with UC Berkeley IGI (Doudna) Lab.
-Recipient, Porter Prize for outstanding dissertation across all of the disciplines, Yale University.
+Recipient, UC Berkeley's Chancellor's Chair in 2019.